RarelyCharlie/rarelycharlie.github.io/_draft/image.md

 Some images on websites can't be dragged, and can't be copied.
 For example, profile images at 7 Cups are like this.

 Depending on your web browser, you might be able to right-click the image and choose Inspect.
 This reveals the images's URL embedded in other code.
-You can copy just the URL and use it as above.
+You can copy the URL alone and use it as above.

 ![Inspect example](/assets/post/Post7.png)

 In this example the URL is: `//7cupstearesources.s3.amazonaws.com/listenerImages/lGVjdnyYjpedlLBpVlqTxg!!.jpg`

+However, some URLs obtained in this way do not work, and some things that look like images do not have URLs at all.

 ### Image in the wrong place?